18F/join.tts.gsa.gov/pages/positions/login.gov-security-engineer-tech-expert.md

 **AND**
 To qualify, your resume must demonstrate at least one (1) year of specialized experience at GS-14 level (or equivalent).
 Specialized experience is defined as:

-- Participating in, contributing to, or leading red team, blue team, or purple team engagements
+- Participating in , contributing to or leading: data analytics activities for detecting, defending against, or responding to security incidents; or red team, blue team, or purple team engagements; or cybersecurity assessments
-- Experience researching emerging threats, building threat models or conducting threat hunts.
+- Automating data analytics or security processes; or researching emerging threats, building threat models or conducting threat hunts; or contributing to security activities such as incident response wargames, or static/dynamic code scans or analysis.
-- Conducting dynamic testing with BurpSuite, Zed Attack Proxy (ZAP) or other vulnerability scanning tools.
+- Participating in, contributing to, or leading cybersecurity assessments; or conducting dynamic testing withBurpSuite, Zed Attack Proxy (ZAP) or other vulnerability scanning tools; or supporting Software as a Service security controls such as continuous monitoring, logging, incident response, auditing, forensics or access management.
 - Collaborating with development teams, engineers, cross-functional teams, or Security Operations Center (SOC) professionals to provide cybersecurity guidance
 - Experience applying industry practices such as Agile or iterative development methodologies, open source, object oriented programming or DevOps.